lab1092/blender-manual_ja/manual/basics/help.rst

 This can be useful to give to support personnel when diagnosing a problem.

-There are some Internet Based Help options that are also present in the Blender :guilabel:`Splash Screen`.
+There are some Internet Based Help options that are also present in the Blender *Splash Screen*.
-They are presented as the same links you will find at the :guilabel:`Help` Menu.
+They are presented as the same links you will find at the *Help* Menu.

 .. figure:: /images/(Doc_26x_Manual_Vitals_Help)_(Splash_Screen_2.66)_(GBV266FN).jpg